 USING A HUD FOR POKER RANGE ANALYSIS

-While you’ll never know for sure exactly how your opponent constructs their ranges, one way you can get an insight into their preflop ranges is by using a HUD.
-A HUD (heads-up display) tracks the stats for every opponent on the table and displays them in an overlay.
-You can configure your HUD to show you any stats you wish.
+While you can never know for sure how your opponent constructs their ranges, one way to gain insight is by using a HUD (Heads-Up Display).
+A HUD tracks the stats for every opponent at the table and displays them in real-time as you play.

 Drive Poker HUD